 Overview of West Virginia Taxes

 West Virginia has some of the lowest property tax rates in the country.
-Its average effective property tax rate of 0.59% is lower than all but six other states, and about half the national average.
+In fact, its average effective property tax rate of 0.55% is lower than all but nine states.

 Enter Your Location